Astrometry and Precise Radial Velocities Yield a Complete Orbital Solution for the Nearby Eccentric Brown Dwarf LHS 1610

 where $\varepsilon = \varepsilon_\mathrm{kin} + \varepsilon_\mathrm{mag} + \varepsilon_\mathrm{th}$ is the energy density of the incident wind, which is comprised of a kinetic, magnetic, and thermal component:

 In the solar system, generally only the kinetic and thermal components are considered, which both appear to produce powers that are directly proportional to the observed auroral radio power, with around $10^{-5}$ to $10^{-3}$ of the incident power being dissipated \citep{zarka07}.
-For completeness, we also included the thermal energy incident on the magnetosphere \citep{elekes23}.
+For completeness, we also include the thermal energy incident on the magnetosphere \citep{elekes23}.
 In a similar manner to Section~\ref{sec:sub alf}, we compute the incident power on the magnetosphere of LHS~1610~b as a function of its orbital phase, varying $\mdot$ and $\Bv$ over the assumed ranges for the host star.
 This is shown in Figure~\ref{fig:spi power} alongside the powers estimated in Section~\ref{sec:sub alf} from sub-Alfv\'enic interactions.
-We again find large powers between $\sim10^{23}$ to $\sim10^{26}~\textrm{erg~s}^{-1}$.
+We again find large powers of around $\sim10^{27}~\textrm{erg~s}^{-1}$.
 Note that accounting for the surface magnetic field of the host star will introduce further modulation to the powers shown in Figure~\ref{fig:spi power} \citep[e.g.,][]{kavanagh22}.
 Additionally, we assume the rotation and magnetic axes of the brown dwarf are aligned with the star's rotation axis.
 Varying the orientation of these axes could also modulate power for these interactions, in that it will alter how the magnetic fields of the wind and the brown dwarf interact.
 Accounting for this however would require a full 3D magnetohydrodynamics simulation, which is beyond the scope of this work.